LolaW04/odin-recipes/README.md

 # odin-recipes

-This is a simple recipe site project, designed to better my HTML and Git/Github skills.
-Including text styling, images, links, bullet points, etc.
+This is a simple recipe site project, designed to exercise my HTML and Git/Github skills.
+Included, but not limited to text styling, links, and navigating git.